wajihullahbaig/Circle-fitting-GAN/README.md

-# 2DGAN-on-circle-fit
+# Circle fitting GAN
-A simple 2D GAN fitting a circle
+A simple GAN code to learn on how it can fit a Circle using 3 features